cornell-ece2300/ece2300-docs/docs/ece2300-sec02-verilog-gl.md

 endmodule
 ```

-We have to use the special `verilator lint_off` and `verilator lint_on`
+Note that we have commented out the minterms which are not used to avoid
-comments to tell `verilator` to ignore the fact that some of these wires
+causing linting errors.
+It is still nice to have these minterms as
-are not used.
+comments to make it easier to write all the minterms out.

 Using explicit gate-level modeling can be tedious.
 We can also directly
 implement Boolean equations in Verilog.
 Here is how our primitive gates